This stat layer restricts a dataset with x

 while any remaining are ignored.

-planar biplot when they are computer before or after projection.
-If such a
+lower-dimensional biplot when they are computed before versus after

-stat layer detects these aesthetics, then the lot of them are used in the
+projection.
+If the stat layer detects these aesthetics, then the

 and y